Ku Klux Klan members in United States politics: Edward L. Jackson

+Henry S. Johnston

+Henry S. Johnston (D) (1867-1965) was the Governor of Oklahoma from 1927 until his impeachment in 1929.
+He was a member of the Klan and had the organization's endorsement in the 1926 Oklahoma gubernatorial election.

 Clarence Morley

 Clarence Morley (R), (1869–1948) the Governor of Colorado, was a KKK member and a strong supporter of Prohibition.
 He tried to ban the Catholic Church from using sacramental wine and attempted to have the University of Colorado fire all Jewish and Catholic professors.

 Tom Terral

 Tom Terral (D), (1882–1946) the Governor of Arkansas, was an "honorary" member of the KKK in Louisiana.

 Clifford Walker

-Clifford Walker (D), (1877–1954) the Governor of Georgia, was revealed to be a Klan member by the press in 1924.
+Clifford Walker (D), (1877–1954) the governor of Georgia, was revealed to be a Klan member by the press in 1924.

 Federal judges

 Elmer David Davies

 Elmer David Davies (D), a federal judge of the United States District Court for the Middle District of Tennessee, was briefly a member of the KKK while in law school in 1922.

 Statewide officials

 Lee Cazort

 Lee Cazort (D), the Lieutenant Governor of Arkansas, was active in the Klan in 1920s, and openly endorsed the Klan's platform.